There is currently insufficient handwriting instruction in Australian schools. Some key takeaways from this article are:

 The ultimate aim of handwriting instruction in schools is for the students to achieve legibility and speed.
 Currently, there is insufficient direct handwriting instruction in many Australian schools (Asher, 2006).

 In general, children’s handwriting is actually slower now because they are practicing less (Clausen, 2010).

 Learning handwriting can be compared to learning times tables.
-Just as we know that in mathematics, a good automatic knowledge of the times tables can free up the brain for higher order thinking, the same can be said for handwriting.
+Just as we know that in mathematics, a good automatic knowledge of the times tables can free up the brain for higher-order thinking, the same can be said for handwriting acquisition.
 If it is automatic, children can concentrate on the content of what they are writing instead of focusing on correct letter formation etc.

-We need children to have a good grasp of handwriting so that they can demonstrate understanding of concepts taught.
-Ultimately, after emerging from an effective handwriting program, children should be concentrating on idea formation not letter formation!
+We need children to have a good grasp of handwriting so that they can demonstrate their understanding of the concepts taught.
+Ultimately, after emerging from an effective handwriting instruction program, children should be concentrating on idea formation not letter formation!